-The Fund offers investors a choice of investment in one or more Classes of Shares.
-The assets of the Classes of Shares will be commonly invested, but between Classes of Shares a different sale or redemption charge structure, fee structure, minimum subscription amount, currency or dividend policy may be applied
+The Company offers investors a choice of investment in one or more Classes of Shares (also "Classes", "Share Classes", "Class" or "Share Classes").
+The assets of the Classes will be commonly invested, but between Classes of Shares a different sale or redemption charge structure, fee structure, minimum subscription amount, currency, duration or dividend policy may be applied.